AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

   <IsometricCamera yaw="195" pitch="30" />
 </GameScene>

-*Note that this has exactly 8 providers, the maximum amount of channels that can be routed through a single assembler, provider, or non-dense cable.*
+*Note that this has exactly 8 providers, the maximum number of channels that can be routed through a single assembler, provider, or non-dense cable.*

 ## Recipes